 - 1/4 cup toasted sesame seeds*

-- 1 small can honey roasted peanuts or cashews (about 2 cups) I like cashews
+- 1 small can honey roasted cashews or peanuts (about 2 cups)

 The day before serving salad, or early on the same day, marinate the chicken in a Ziplock bag or shallow dish in one cup of the teriyaki sauce.
 This step is optional, but the chicken will have better flavor if marinated ahead of time.

 Blend dressing ingredients together in blender or food processor.
-Set aside.
+Refrigerate until ready to assemble salad.

 Cook pasta in a pot of boiling water and 2 tablespoons salt until al dente, drain and set aside.